CommandersAct/Platform-Documentation/features/sources/sources-catalog/import-conversions/api-conversions-and-product-catalog.md

 - **`true`**:
    - The existing conversion will be **fully replaced** with the new data provided.
-   - Unspecified fields will be reset to their default or empty values.

 If you need to replace a conversion entirely, set `overwrite=true`.